All I Really Want (Alanis Morissette song)

-"All I Really Want" is a song written by Alanis Morissette and Glen Ballard, and produced by Ballard for Morissette's third album, Jagged Little Pill (1995).
-It was released as the album's sixth and final single in the United Kingdom in November 1996, in the United States the following month, and in Australia in February 1997.
+"All I Really Want" is a song written by Canadian singer-songwriter Alanis Morissette and Glen Ballard, and produced by Ballard for Morissette's third album, Jagged Little Pill (1995).
+It was released by Maverick Records as the album's sixth and final single in the United Kingdom in November 1996, and in Australia in February 1997.
 The song is also the opening track of Jagged Little Pill.
 It was the last song written for Jagged Little Pill but originated from a song called "The Bottom Line", which was the first song Morissette wrote with Glen Ballard.
 The single peaked at number 14 on the US Billboard Modern Rock Tracks chart in December 1995, number 40 on the ARIA Charts in Australia and number 59 on the UK Singles Chart in December 1996.

+Composition

+The album Jagged Little Pill opens with "All I Really Want".
+It features harmonica, swirly guitars and canned drums, and is in a grunge-pop vein.

 Lyrics

 Alanis compares herself to Estella from Charles Dickens' novel Great Expectations while having a confrontation with her partner about their uncomfortable relationship.